saahilh/hci-beta/README.md

 # README

 ClassroomFriend is a Rails-based Websocket webtool to complement lectures by providing a convenient medium for question-asking.
+It is currently hosted on Heroku, and can be found at https://classroom-friend.herokuapp.com

 # TODO